Derivatives of Trig Functions & sin(x)/x Limit

 \[\frac{d}{d\theta}(\cos\theta) = -\sin\theta\]

-Think about it: when \(\theta\) is between \(0\) and \(\pi/2\), the point is moving upward and to the left.
-So \(\sin\theta\) is increasing (positive derivative) while \(\cos\theta\) is decreasing (negative derivative).
-The \(-\sin\theta\) captures exactly this: cosine decreases wherever sine is positive.
+When \(\theta\) is between \(0\) and \(\pi/2\), the point on the unit circle moves upward and to the left.
+Consequently, \(\sin\theta\) is increasing (positive derivative) while \(\cos\theta\) is decreasing (negative derivative).
+The factor \(-\sin\theta\) captures precisely this: cosine decreases wherever sine is positive.

 For small angles (in radians), \(\sin x\) is almost exactly equal to \(x\) itself.
 This fact is the hidden engine that makes the derivative of sine come out to cosine, and it only works when \(x\) is measured in radians.